david-bjork/evening-skating/README.md

 This section covers the main strokes about what the website offers and its purpose.
 It also goes in to more detail about the different alterantives and the reasons behind them.

+DRINKS MENU AND SIGN UP SECTION

+This section should have a small menu of hot drinks such as coffee and tea.
+It does have a sign up form where one enter ones first name, last name and email address.

+FOOTER SECTION

+The footer contains hyperlinks to Facebook, Instagram and Twitter.

 CODE CREDITED TO OTHER SOURCES

 All code that is not mine should have a commit where it says so.
 The source has been the Love Running project.